 Sales activities are easy things to track, but tracking sales motion is a little trickier to do.
 It requires tracking the progress of the deal throughout your pipeline.
 By analysing specific stages of your pipeline you can see where deals are breaking down or stalling.
 This enables identification of bottlenecks, blockers and areas where staff are performing weakly.

 The impact of such reporting?
-You guessed it: Problematic areas are easily identified, and steps can be immediately taken to remedy them.
+You guessed it: It’s easy to define problematic areas and then take steps to remedy them.

-For example, if you know that deals are stalling during lead qualification across all teams, this suggests that it might be time for a new process or initiative to be introduced, encourage all staff to be more proactive and responsive at this stage.
-By placing a greater emphasis on individual performance, weaker areas for specific employees can be identified.
+For example, if deals stall in the same place during lead qualification across all teams, it suggests it might be time for a new process or initiative.
+Encourage all staff to be more proactive and responsive at this stage.
+By placing a greater emphasis on individual performance, it’s easier to identify weaker areas for specific employees.
 If a given salesperson consistently fails to close deals because those relationships go stale during the negotiation period, steps can be taken to provide her with the coaching or mentorship required to get these over the line.

 Motion reporting can initially be difficult to implement, as it requires a switch in emphasis from traditional action-based reporting.
 Rather than focusing upon smaller activities which are assumed, and logically so, to have a causal relation to the closure of a deal, motion reporting examines the fundamental milestones in the progress of a deal.

-Activity reporting is by no means an antiquated practice, but it can only provide one vantage point for viewing the performance of a sales team.
+Activity reporting is by no means an antiquated practice, but only provides one vantage point for viewing the performance of a sales team.
 The most thorough and insightful reporting is a combination of the two.
 Motion-based reporting allows emphasis to be place on the sales pipeline itself, helping to maximize efficiency and productivity, leading to an increase in the successful closure of deals.

 Get the most from your sales pipeline with your CRM.
 Download our white paper for tips on measuring sales success.